Curriculum

 Throughout all three years, residents will develop a well-rounded skill set that will help prepare them to be innovators and leaders in the career path of their choosing.

-In addition to our core internal medicine curriculum providing rigorous training in both inpatient and outpatient internal medicine, our residency has four signature programs, each one addressing a major health challenge in Appalachia and beyond.
+In addition to our core internal medicine curriculum, providing rigorous training in both inpatient and outpatient internal medicine, our residency features specialized education and training opportunities for residents through four unique signature programs.